Belmont, New South Wales: History

 The land around the lake was of such poor quality, apart from in small patches, that as early as 1828, Henry Dangar, Government Surveyor, knew that it was more suited " to the retired naval, military or civil officer, or to the merchant, inclined to quit the busy scene, one who is fond of shooting, fishing, or hunting, or boat sailing, where he can enjoy living with a most salubrious air..."
 Any industrial use or mining in the lake was constrained by the terrible nature of the bar on the lake's entrance at Swansea.
 Hence, in order to provide to a larger need for lifestyle and recreation, rather than industrial use, the issue of transport was vital.
 The road had been a major problem from almost the beginning of the township's life.
 It was reported as "one of the worst in the colony" – only 12 miles from Newcastle but taking two and a half to three hours by dray.
 Guesthouses failed to thrive because of the severity of the road conditions and really it was not until the road was formally fixed in the 1910s, and the Pacific Highway came through in the 1920s, that Belmont was able to make the most of its beautiful surroundings, and the township started to thrive.
 In addition, the New Redhead Estate & Coal Company extended their trainline to Belmont, where both a station and coal-loading ramps and sidings were constructed.
 Passenger trains ran every day of the week to Belmont.
 The line was closed in 1991.

 Through urbanisation and the use of the hills to the north and north-east of the peninsula, Belmont has become one of the major centres of Lake Macquarie.
 The suburb itself is currently (2011 census) the fourth-largest by population, with the surrounding locality (consisting of Belmont North, Floraville and Jewells) the largest locality within the jurisdiction of Lake Macquarie City Council.

-Population
+Demographics

 According to the 2016 census of population, there were 7,114 people in Belmont.